Bruc3U/Flower_project/README.md

 | Japanese Maple | 50% | 33% |
 | Japanese Red Maple | 33% | 0% |

-As we can also observe, the overall picture quality did not influence the model’s outcome nor did the hands present in the backgrounds.
+As we can also observe, the overall picture quality did not influence the model’s outcome nor did the hands present in the backgrounds.<br>
 Half of the Japanese Maple folder was with Hands and more than 1/3 were lower quality, still, it outperformed the Japanese Red Maple.

 # Conclusion

-Despite its lack of overall accuracy, Google Cloud’s platform seems to be a reliable form of prediction.
+Despite its lack of overall accuracy, Google Cloud’s platform seems to be a reliable form of prediction.<br>
 Limitations were accepted due to the lack of raw data but for a 10-hour project, the results were more than acceptable.

-The app PictureThis is a fantastic tool and incredibly precise but for a small business, it’s a heavy price to pay.
+The app PictureThis is a fantastic tool and incredibly precise but for a small business, it’s a heavy price to pay.<br>
-Google's platform offers affordability and reliability for a cheap price, more importantly, it widens access to high-tech processes for an unspecialized workforce.
+Google's platform offers affordability and reliability for a cheap price, more importantly, it widens access to high-tech processes for an unspecialized workforce.<br>
 This project was conducted without major coding or major AI knowledge.
 The only challenging part was to find proper raw data and clean it according to Google Cloud’s rules.